bgrundy/EvidHash/README.md

 ### `calcewf_Hash()`

-This function read the data stored in the EWF file(s) and hashes that data for comparison with the stored hash.
+This function reads the data stored in the EWF file(s) and hashes that data for comparison with the stored hash.
 This provides a verification much like `ewfverify`.